orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - places another ray at another level of description, pointing that way (for .initial.traverse or .self etc.. .traverse)
 - `.all` / `.any` pending/.../lazy to generate things from those pointers.
 - `.all` if looking for boundary, `.any` if looking for vertex.
+Traversing `.self`
+- Like [[Jonathan Gorard]] mentioned inability to parallize obstruction to causality - in the sense of cant traverse the .self ray fast enough to oarallize like the superposition of a larger structure, hence it breaks on the further away things on .self
 - Traversing `.self` without time-step would be a projective plane? ; So this could be relatively be constructed in certain settings.
 `.is_equivalent = a.self.traverse.is_orbit(b.self.traverse))` Basically: does there exist a single connection between the two?
 - Then homotopy equivalent, when a particular perspective allows to collapse some ray to a single point/empty.